-- OTC financial derivatives: "standardised approach" (SA-CCR)37; - long settlement transactions: "standardised approach" (SA-CCR); - SFTs: "full method" with the prudential adjustments for volatility required by credit risk mitigation techniques.
+- OTC financial derivatives: "standardised approach" (SA-CCR)40; - long settlement transactions: "standardised approach" (SA-CCR); - SFTs: "full method" with the prudential adjustments for volatility required by credit risk mitigation techniques41.

-The method used by BancoPosta RFC for the purpose of counterparty risk capital requirement calculation is the standardised approach defined under the CRR regulation, which involves the weighting of exposures with factors that take into account the type of exposure and the nature of counterparties, partly in relation to the risk associated with external credit rating classes.
+The method used by BancoPosta RFC to calculate the counterparty risk capital requirement is the standardised approach defined in the CRR, which involves the weighting of exposures with factors that take into account the type of exposure and the nature of counterparties, partly in relation to the risk associated with external credit rating classes.